sktakyi/Alx_DjangoLearnLab/README.md

 ##
 Porject creation and configuration

-Virtual Environment creation and configuration
+Virtual environment creation and configuration

 URL routing and app creation